DevExpress/devextreme-documentation/concepts/05 UI Components/SelectBox/How to Choose a Drop-Down Editor.md

     </tr>
 </table>

-Drop-Down Box has a flexible API that allows you to implement multiple features, including the following (see [dropDownOptions](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#dropDownOptions)):
+Among other drop-down editor, the Drop-Down Box UI component has the most flexible API.
+This API requires that you implement features manually (see [dropDownOptions](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#dropDownOptions).
+The list of the features that are unique to Drop-Down Box includes the following:

-- Custom drop-down field
+- Custom drop-down
 - Multiple columns in the drop-down field
 - Group paging